Records and Registration

 Students who enroll at EWU for a second baccalaureate degree, having completed their first undergraduate degree at another university, will have their graduation GPA based on their EWU career only.
 These students will be eligible for quarterly Dean's List under the same standards as any other undergraduate student, but are not eligible for graduation honors.

 Full admission to a graduate degree or graduate certificate program requires official transcripts documenting at least an undergraduate degree.
-See the Graduate Admission Requirements in the front of this catalog for more information.
+See Graduate Studies for more information.

 To complete a 180 quarter credit baccalaureate program in four years of study, a student must average

 15 university level credit hours per quarter; or

 Minimum Course Load Required for Financial Aid Eligibility

 Required for full-time enrollment for graduate students: a minimum of 8 credits and part-time enrollment is a minimum of 4 credits.

 Required for full-time undergraduate students: 12 credits minimum.

 Eastern’s courses are numbered sequentially from 100 through 799 with divisions designated for each academic level.
 Use this reference when selecting courses.

 Lower Division–may not be taken for graduate-level credit